Over 43% of hiring managers specifically look for organizational skills when reviewing the resume skills of job candidates.

 1) Provide specific, measurable results

 The more specific your resume is, the better.
 Don’t just say you have good time management or communication skills.
 That’s too vague and forgettable.
+You need to accurately showcase the level of skill on your resume.

 Instead, show exactly how you implemented your organizational skills at work and what the measurable results were.